DraeJR/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Assignment for The Odin Project using Html, Css, and Javascript.
+Assignment for The Odin Project using Html, Css, and inline Javascript.